 Community Grant Cycle

-The 2017 Community Grants Cycle is now open!
+The 2017 Community Grants Cycle is now closed!

 BCF will only grant to charitable organizations that are tax-exempt as a public charity under IRS Code Section 501(c)(3); governmental units; school districts; and universities.
 The grant must benefit the residents of Benton County.
 The grant may not be used for proselytism or political purposes.